linkedin/Liger-Kernel/docs/Low-Level-APIs.md

 The implementation allows for effective handling of positional information without incurring significant computational overhead.

+!!!
+Example "Try it out"
-You can try it out as shown in this example [here](https://colab.research.google.com/drive/1llnAdo0hc9FpxYRRnjih0l066NCp7Ylu?usp=sharing).
+    You can experiment as shown in this example [here](https://colab.research.google.com/drive/1llnAdo0hc9FpxYRRnjih0l066NCp7Ylu?usp=sharing).

 ### SwiGLU